-Flea & Antique Markets
+Flea & Free Markets

 Among some of Seoul’s major tourist sites are a few unique flea markets selling all kinds of secondhand goods and antique items.
 Some of them take place all year round, while others are held on a weekly, yearly, or seasonal basis.
 From handmade goods and food to artwork, secondhand clothing, household appliances, musical instruments, and other unique items, the sheer diversity of goods is enough to warrant a visit to any of Seoul’s major flea markets located in the popular and accessible neighborhoods of Hongdae, Myeong-dong, Gangnam, and Itaewon Special Tourist Zone.